 caught her first buzz at 14 off of a stolen sip of the neighbor’s scotch (sighs with nostalgia, longing for the days when a sip was all it took.)

 daydreamed and partied her way through high school (upon discovering that reality is sooo overrated.)

 worked too many minimum wage jobs to remember them all (or maybe I just don’t want to remember.)

 married a great guy and gave birth to two kids (remember kids, childbirth is a good time to ‘just say yes to drugs’.)

 scribbled in her notebook while watching her kid’s play sports (hey, I did look up when I heard the crack of the bat.
 Still do.)

 worked evenings at the grocery store (still, do—heavy sigh.)

 couldn’t help smiling when her imaginary friends said funny things (and still smiles at the wrong times.)

-finished and self-published two books under the name Tammy J. Palmer.
+finished and self-published two love stories as Tammy J. Palmer.